While interracial couples in the U.S. are still subject to racism, data suggests that the vast majority of Americans approve of them.

 The biggest increases in the number of married-couple households that are interracial occurred in Hawaii, Oklahoma, and the District of Columbia.
 In these places, the percentage of interracial and interethnic married-couple households increased by 4.34 percentage points or more between 2000 and 2012-2016.

-The Majority of Americans Say They Would Accept a Family Member Marrying a Person of a Different Race
+6. The Majority of Americans Say They Would Accept a Family Member Marrying a Person of a Different Race

-As of 2017, just one in 10 Americans said they would oppose a close relative marrying someone of a different race or ethnicity.
+Just 1 in 10 Americans said they would oppose a close relative marrying someone of a different race or ethnicity.

 Survey respondents who identified as white (12%) or Black (9%) were more likely than respondents who identified as Hispanic (3%) to say they would oppose a close relative marrying someone of a different race or ethnicity.